Hyundai Motor, Aptiv to set up US$4b self-driving car venture

 The latest investment is another sign that Hyundai has abandoned its strategy of developing technology in-house, a strategy which previously raised investor concerns that it may be left behind in the race for future mobility.

-Hyundai, which along with affiliate Kia Motors ranks fifth in global sales, has joined rivals in making a series of investments in technology firms, including self-driving car tech startup Aurora, especially after Mr Chung was promoted a year ago.
+Hyundai, which along with affiliate Kia Motors ranks fifth in global sales, has joined rivals in making a series of investments in technology firms especially after Mr Chung was promoted a year ago.

-Hyundai Motor said in February that it would invest 14.7 trillion won (S$17 billion) in future technologies such as self-driving, connectivity and car-sharing areas by 2023.

-In March, Hyundai Motor and Kia announced a plan to invest US$300 million in Indian ride-hailing platform Ola, following the US$275 million that the pair invested in Singapore-based ride-hailing firm Grab last year.